department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/cards.md

 - Cards will usually appear in a sequence and should be uniform in their look and feel to enhance scannability.
 - You may use the Label component near the top of a card to call out appointment status such as "Canceled" or "Upcoming".
-- If you are using color as a supplementary status indicator, make sure your color choices are intentional, accessible, and intuitive.
+- If you are using color as a supplementary status indicator, make sure your color choices are accessible, and intuitive.
 Never rely on color alone to communicate status.
 - Maximum of three CTAs per card.
 An Action link will draw attention to the primary CTA on the card.

 ### Content considerations